thycotic/ac-docs/admin/getting-started/index.md

 ## User Registration - Browser/Mobile App

-With the login or user creating in the Access Controller portal, a Registration Code is emailed to the user.
-In case the registration code needs to be resent,
+When a login or user is created in the Access Controller portal, a Registration Code is emailed to the user.
+If the registration code needs to be resent,

 1. Navigate to __User & Groups__.
 1. Select the user entry and click __Remind Reg.
 Code__.

    ![remind registration code](images/remind-reg-code.png "Trigger email with Registration code")

-The email will have links to the browser extension and mobile app stores to register the browser extension and also mobile device.
+The registration email will have links that guide the user to install the browser extension and the mobile app, allowing the user to register their browser and mobile device.